erica7/blockchain-workshop/02_brewchain/README.md

     getChain
 }
 ```
-The test suite [test.js](/test.js) has a number of tests to exercise all the exposed members or BrewChain.
+The test suite [test.js](/test.js) has a number of tests to exercise all the exposed members of BrewChain.
 The tests are marked where you should fill them out.

 - Change to this directory and run `npm install`
 - Fill in the code in `test.js`